awesomemotive/wp-simple-pay-lite/readme.txt

 = How do I contribute to WP Simple Pay? =

 We'd love your help!
-Here's a few things you can do:
+Here are a few things you can do:

 * [Rate our plugin](https://wordpress.org/support/plugin/stripe/reviews/#new-post) and help spread the word!
 * Help answer questions in our [community support forum](https://wordpress.org/support/plugin/stripe).